robyftp/Tree/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## How does the moon cut his hair?
+Eclipse it.